 Feral children and what we learn from them

-These stories do far more than just to confirm the important role of education.
-They actually show that a human being not only can but must be educated to be become a human being at all.
+These stories do far more than just confirm the important role of education.
+They actually show that a human being not only can but must be educated to become a human being.
 A bear does not have to learn to be a bear; he simply is one.
 A duck needs no lessons in duckmanship.
 And an ant leads a perfectly satisfactory life without any instruction from other ants.
 Even when isolated from birth, animals usually retain clearly recognizable instincts.
-A cat that is raised among dogs, will still behave like a cat.
-He won’t try to bite the postman.
-There are only a few exceptions, such as the lion cub, which would not be able to hunt the wildebeest when raised in isolation.
+A cat that is raised among dogs will still behave like a cat.
+It won’t try to bite the postman.
+There are only a few exceptions, such as the lion cub, that would be unable to hunt the wildebeest when raised in isolation.

 Parents are the most important educators

-The road to adulthood can be compared to a traveler who wants to travel from one place to another, but does not know the way.
-He therefore needs directions.
+The road to adulthood can be compared to a traveler who wants to travel from one place to another but does not know the way.
+He, therefore, needs directions.
 If he receives the wrong directions, he will never reach his destination.
-A child who enters this world is in exactly the same situation.
+A child who enters this world is in the same situation.
 He also has a destination — he must become a grown-up man or a grown-up woman — but he has no idea how to get there.
 Consequently, he needs to be directed by grown-up persons, who have already traveled along this route, and who therefore can lead him to adulthood.

 Being a parent is a tremendous privilege.
 But it is also a tremendous responsibility.
 Therefore parents must make sure that they are properly equipped for the task at hand because, as the late violin teacher Shinichi Suzuki so rightly stated, “The destiny of children lies in the hands of their parents.”